CBD vs. Apoquel for Dogs

 - Controlling inflammation

 - Ensuring proper function of immune cells (B-cells and T-cells)

 By turning off the function of the JAK receptors, Apoquel effectively powers down the immune system throughout the body.
-Our pet’s natural defenses against disease and chronic illness are greatly reduced, leaving them vulnerable to ailments they might naturally have avoided.
+This greatly reduces our pet’s natural defenses against disease and chronic illness.
+This leaves them vulnerable to ailments they might naturally have avoided.
 It’s no wonder pets using Apoquel for extended periods of time start to have major problems.

 In one long term study published by Apoquel’s manufacturer Zoetis, they studied 247 dogs over the course of two years.
-Of those 247 dogs, 26 were removed from the study for one reason or another and 18 were euthanized.
+Of those 247 dogs, they removed 26 dogs from the study for one reason or another and 18 were euthanized.

 The most common side effects were: